diegobit/OSX-ASUS-UX32A/README.md

 # OS X on Asus UX32A
 This is a working set of kexts and configurations for running OS X on an ASUS UX32A laptop.
-This repo is aimed at already booting systems, I installed OS X a long time ago and I don't remember the problems occurred to me.
-[Here](http://www.insanelymac.com/forum/topic/298027-guide-aio-guides-for-hackintosh/)'s a good All-in-one guide.
+The purpose of this repo is to help improving an already booting system, not to help installing it: I have OS X for some time, so and I don't remember the problems occurred to me during the installation.
+[Here](http://www.insanelymac.com/forum/topic/298027-guide-aio-guides-for-hackintosh/)'s a good All-in-one guide and [here](http://www.insanelymac.com/forum/forum/137-osx86-installation/)'s a specialized forum.

 ### System information
 - Model: UX32A-R3028H